 Sub queries in TQL enable you to take your queries to the next level.
-A sub query is a complete TQL query embedded in a main query.
+A sub query is a complete TQL query by itself, though it is embedded within a main query.
 In the selection part of the main query you can access the results of the sub query, which effectively adds an extra level of processing you would otherwise not have.
 We introduced sub queries briefly on the page about constraints.
-In another section we showed you how to add a safetynet counter to your solution.
-Let's revisit that example to show how a sub query makes it possible to learn more about safetynet activation across sessions.
+On the page about query variables, we showed you how to add a Safetynet counter to your solution.
+Let's revisit that example now to see how a sub query makes it possible to learn more about Safetynet activation across sessions.

-Referring back to the safetynet counter we added, we can run a simple query to show per session, the total number of times the safetynet became active:
+Referring back to the Safetynet counter we added, we can run a simple query to show the total number of times the Safetynet became active per session:

-The result of the query delivers raw information that as such is not very helpful:
+The result of the query delivers raw information that, by itself, is not very helpful:

-For example, you may want to know the average number of safetynet hits across sessions or other aggregate information.
-Of course no one wants to compute this by hand.
-This is where a subquery can help us, combined with aggregate functions available in TQL.
-We'll embed our simple query into a larger context to give us the mean, minimum and maximum value of the safetynet counter.
+For example, you may want to know the average number of Safetynet hits across sessions or other aggregate information.
+Obviously, it would be extremely inefficient to compute this by hand.
+This is where a sub query can help us, combined with aggregate functions available in TQL.
+You can embed your simple query into a larger context to get the mean, minimum, and maximum value of the Safetynet counter.
 This is a query to achieve that:

 lu mean result.count as average, min result.count as minValue, max result.count as maxValue: result = @(la s.sv:n:safetyNetCounter as count)